-France’s Macron forced to curb his ambitions for Europe
+No more Mr Europe: Macron forced to curb EU ambitions

 The campaign for Macron’s Republic on the Move party is being led by former European Affairs Minister Nathalie Loiseau under a banner called “Renaissance.”
 The party wants to associate with the pro-market ALDE alliance to create new centrist group at the European Parliament.

-But across the continent, the centrists are not expected to come out remotely on top but rank third or even lower behind the parliament’s traditional two biggest groups, the right-wing European People’s Party and the left-wing Socialists and Democrats group.
+But across the continent, the centrists are expected to rank third or even lower behind the parliament’s traditional two biggest groups, the right-wing European People’s Party and the left-wing Socialists and Democrats group.

 Even at home, Macron is far from certain of being able to claim victory in the European vote.
-Polls suggest his party will be among France’s top two vote-getters in the election, which takes place in France on May 26.
+Loiseau’s campaign has been lackluster, and polls suggest their party is in a close race with the far-right National Rally in the election, which takes place in France on May 26.

-But its main rival, the far-right National Rally party, is determined to take revenge on Macron beating Le Pen so decisively in 2017.
+Le Pen’s National Rally is determined to take revenge after she lost to Macron in 2017, and the European election campaigning has been unusually personal.

+Le Pen compared Macron this weekend to “a child king” with “a kind of conviction of superpower.”
+Speaking at a meeting of European nationalist leaders in Italy, Le Pen accused Macron of unfairly using his presidential office to campaign against her, and challenged him to step down if his party doesn’t come out on top.

-Macron’s political opponents across the spectrum are calling on French voters to seize the European vote to reject his government’s policies.
+Le Pen isn’t Macron’s only problem.
+His political opponents across the spectrum are calling on French voters to seize the European elections to reject his government’s policies.

-While he won 64% of the presidential vote in 2017, French polls show that Macron’s popularity has been around half that for the past year.
+While he won 64% of the presidential vote in 2017, Macron’s popularity has been around half that for the past year.

-It reached record lows when France’s yellow vest movement broke out last fall, demanding relief from high taxes and stagnant wages for French workers, then slightly rose as extensive violence during yellow vest protests, especially in Paris, dampened support for the movement’s cause.
+It reached record lows when France’s yellow vest movement broke out last fall, demanding relief from high taxes and stagnant wages for French workers, then slightly rose as extensive protest violence in Paris and elsewhere dampened support for the movement’s cause.

+At a farmer’s market in southern Paris on Sunday, several shoppers said they’d vote for Macron’s party, but few exhibited enthusiasm.
+A few said they voted for Macron in 2017, but plan to choose other parties in the European election — if they vote at all.

+Part-time construction worker Marc Lambert said that despite tax breaks and other gestures by Macron to quell yellow vest anger, the president “still hasn’t understood.
+He is in his bubble” of rich friends and start-up entrepreneurs.
+Lambert said Macron had failed to convince regular people that “Europe is the solution.”

-Still, the yellow vests are not going away.
-New protests against Macron and his government are planned for the EU election day.
+Meanwhile, new yellow vest protests are planned against Macron and his government — right up to EU election day.

 Catherine Gaschka in Paris contributed to the story